 I realized that this website is dedicated to my cancer journey, however, this issue is too important to me not to speak up.
 I am so very angry but so very hopeful.
 As a human who knows what it’s like to feel marginalized by disability, discriminated against, alone, different, in danger and helpless, I hope that you can see the commonalities in the experience of racially marginalized people and just how different we are not.
-I hope you will join me for this article and the others coming to tackle this issue.
+I hope you will join me for this article and the others coming after it, to tackle this issue.
 I hope you will join this revolution.
 The time is now.

 Ahmaud Aubrey – murdered by two white men while another filmed the whole thing on February 23, 2020 after a video is posted to social media on May 6, 2020 showing what can only be described as a modern day lynching.
 Prosecutors refused to press charges until worldwide pressure for justice.
 Occurred outside Brunswick, Georgia.

 Beonna Taylor – murdered by police two months ago while sleeping in her bed.
 Police acquired a no-knock search warrant looking for drugs they never found, sprayed her home with bullets shooting her 8 times.
 She was a certified EMT in school to be a nurse.
 No charges have been filed.
 Louisville, Kentucky.

 Christian Cooper – victimized by a white Canadian woman named Amy Cooper (no relation) living in New York.
 She didn’t like him asking her to leash her dog in an area of Central Park that requires dogs to be leashed.
 She called the police and told them she was being threatened by an African-American man as she strangled her poor dog, which she eventually leashed.
 She has been fired from her senior corporate position at Franklin Templeton.
 She surrendered her dog.
 New York City’s Commission on Human Rights launched an investigation into the verbal dispute.
 No charges have been laid and she got her dog back after no one would legally confiscate it.